-I do not know why the Maruts appear here, esp. as spies - quite distinct from Varuṇa's spies in 4c, as Ge (n.
+I do not know why the Maruts appear here, esp. as spies - quite distinct from Varuna's spies in 4c, as Ge (n.
 7d) also asserts.
-His reason for bringing in the Maruts is dependent on his musical mode interpr. of vs. 6 and therefore not helpful.
+Ge's explanation for bringing in the Maruts is dependent on his musical mode interpr. of vs. 6 and therefore not helpful.